Sadly, preventing SIDS is not possible today. There is no cure or

 Your presence

-by itself is proven to protect your baby.
+by itself is proven to improve protection

 about 4 to 6 months.